 Tier 5 Arriving in the UK

-A share code needs to be provided to the department or college when they arrive, so the department can complete an online right to work check.
+Upon arrival a share code, obtained via the UKVI account needs to be provided to the department or college to allow them to complete the online right to work check.

 Moving to Oxford